owencho/Stm8Assembler/README.md

 # Stm8Assembler

 ## 1.0 About This Project
-This is STM8Assembler project which it convert STM8 assembly code into STM8 machine code.
+This is STM8Assembler project which it convert STM8 assembly code into STM8 machine code. \
-This function will generate the machine code according to the instruction and operand of the assembly code.
+This function will generate the machine code according to the instruction and operand of the assembly code. \
-The main function for this STM8Assmbler is **assembleInstruction** function.
+The main function for this STM8Assmbler is **assembleInstruction** function. \
-This function will return the machine mode when user pass in the assembly language code into the function.
-The tokenizer that used inside this STM8 Assembler to retrieve the instruction and operand token is based on the TokenizerSkeleton [2].
+The tokenizer that used inside this STM8 Assembler to retrieve the instruction and operand token are based on the TokenizerSkeleton [2]. \
-The format of the machine code is based on [1] which is STM8 datasheet PM0044.pdf file that has all the instruction details.
+The format of the machine code is based on [1] which is STM8 datasheet PM0044.pdf file that has all the STM8 instruction details.

 ## 1.1 Objective
-- To read the STM 8 assembly code and generate output with STM 8 machine code .
+- To read the STM 8 assembly code and generate / return output with STM 8 machine code .
 ![assemtoMcode](https://user-images.githubusercontent.com/51066670/63931584-295f8680-ca88-11e9-9a48-3b0fdc9e163b.PNG)

 # 2.0 Getting Started
 ## 2.1 Requirement
-The following software need to be installed on your PC
+The following software need to be installed on your PC,
 1. Ceedling
 2. MSYS2
 3. Ruby